yongchaofan/tinyTerm/docs/index.md

 ## Introduction

-tinyTerm started as a simple telnet client used to work with telecom transport equipment using the TL1 command line user interface.
-Over the years it has grown to a full function terminal emulator with support of serial, telnet, ssh, sftp and netconf connections, xterm emulation plus unique features like: **command autocompletion**, **drag and drop to scp files**, **drag and drop to run scripts**, and **automate complex tasks** with any scripting language.
+tinyTerm started as a simple telnet client used to work with telecom transport equipment through command line interface(TL1).
+Over time  it has grown to a full function terminal emulator supporting serial, telnet, ssh, sftp and netconf connections with xterm emulation,  plus unique features like: **command autocompletion**, **integrated scp**, **batch automation**, and **scripting**.

 <table>
 	<tr>